Sun-lab/HLA-aware-prediction-using-TCRs/README.md

 ### Codes/HLA_specific_model/
 This directoy contains the source code file to train and make predictions for the HLA-specific model in the paper.

-### Codes/code_for_data/
-This directoy contains the source code file to pre-process the data files.

 ### Codes/intermediate_files
 This directory contains the files that are needed during computations.